plusiv/portainer-deployer/README.md

 $ pd --help
 ```

-> Note: Binary installation will be available soon in next releases.
+> __Binary installation__ will be available soon in next releases.
+Please be patient.
 ## 🔧 Configuring <a name = "configuring"></a>

 There's two ways to go ahead with the configuration, the first one is by using the `config` sub-command to set all necessary variables.
 The another one is by editing directly the _config file_.
 The first one mentioned is strongly recommended to avoid misconfigurations.